Thinking about using Taxy?

 What does Taxy actually do?

-As responses come in, teams can see in real time what has been returned and what is still outstanding without needing to piece together where the job is up to.
+As responses come in, you can see at a glance what is back and what is still outstanding, without piecing together where each job is up to.

 How is Taxy different from using email or a client portal?

-Greater visibility: teams can see at a glance what has been returned and whether a job is ready to be picked up.
+Greater visibility: you can see at a glance what's come back and whether a job is ready to be picked up.

-Where does Taxy fit in the tax return process?
+Where does Taxy fit in a tax job?

-Taxy supports the early stages of a tax return job from building a client request to the point at which the return is prepared.
+Taxy supports the early stages of any tax job, from building a client request to the point the information is ready and the work can be prepared.

-Because a large portion of tax return work involves collecting and clarifying information, improving this stage helps teams move through returns more efficiently.
+Because so much tax work is really about collecting and clarifying information, improving this stage helps teams move through their jobs more efficiently.

 Is our information secure in Taxy?